danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [gottingen/kumo-search](https://github.com/gottingen/kumo-search) - docs for search system and ai infra
+- [dailydotdev/daily](https://github.com/dailydotdev/daily) - daily.dev is a professional network for developers to learn, collaborate, and grow together 👩🏽‍💻 👨‍💻
 - [omniti-labs/jsend](https://github.com/omniti-labs/jsend) - JSend is a specification for a simple, no-frills, JSON based format for application-level communication.
 - [jeena/fxsync-docker](https://github.com/jeena/fxsync-docker) - Docker compose and other useful files for selfhosting of Firefox sync server
 - [docsifyjs/awesome-docsify](https://github.com/docsifyjs/awesome-docsify) - 💖 A curated list of awesome things related to docsify